krahets/hello-algo/en/docs/chapter_sorting/insertion_sort.md

 # 11.4 &nbsp; Insertion Sort

-<u>Insertion sort (insertion sort)</u> is a simple sorting algorithm that works very similarly to the process of manually organizing a deck of cards.
+<u>Insertion sort</u> is a simple sorting algorithm that works very similarly to the process of manually sorting a deck of cards.

-Specifically, we select a base element from the unsorted interval, compare the element with elements in the sorted interval to its left one by one, and insert the element into the correct position.
+Specifically, we select a base element from the unsorted portion, compare it one by one with the elements in the sorted portion to its left, and insert it into the correct position.

-Figure 11-6 shows the operation flow of inserting an element into the array.
+Figure 11-6 illustrates how an element is inserted into an array.
 Let the base element be `base`.
-We need to move all elements from the target index to `base` one position to the right, and then assign `base` to the target index.
+We need to shift all elements between the target index and `base` one position to the right, and then assign `base` to the target index.

 ![Single insertion operation](insertion_sort.assets/insertion_operation.png){ class="animation-figure" }